haldayne/fox/README.md

 [pack4]: http://matt.might.net/articles/implementation-of-recursive-fixed-point-y-combinator-in-javascript-for-memoization/

-# Miscellaneous and Trivia
+# Miscellaneous

 These algorithms can be composed together.
-The repository name `fox` is an abbreviation for `f(x)` said "f of x", which harks back to this function composition theme.
+The repository name `fox` is an abbreviation for `f(x)` said "f of x", which harks back to these functions' compositional ability.

 Both [Go][misc1] and [Java][misc2] have implementations of the Retry function with exponential backoff.